Absence During Term Time

-The following article explains the law around leave of absence from school during term time
+The following article explains the law around leave of absence from school during term time (effective from September 2013)

 The Department for Education requires Local Authorities to implement government amendments to the regulations regarding the taking of Leave of Absence in term-time, which will came into force on the 1st September 2013.
 This law gives no entitlement to parents to take their child on holiday during term time.

 Headteachers would not be expected to class any term time holiday as exceptional.
 Therefore Headteachers will only be able to grant leave of absence in exceptional circumstances and this will still be at the discretion of the Headteacher.

 No parent/carer can demand leave of absence as of right.
 The Education Regulations state that applications must be made in advance by a parent/carer with whom the child lives and can only be authorised by the school in exceptional circumstances.
 Each leave application is considered individually by the school taking into account any factors presented by the family.
 Application forms are available from school and by clicking on the link below.

 The following are examples of the criteria for leave of absence, which may be considered as ‘exceptional’:

 Where inflexibility of the parents’ leave or working arrangement is part of the organisational or company policy.
 This would need to be evidenced by the production or confirmation from the organisation/company